kanekop/future-cli/README.md

 - **Interactive Mode (Training Mode)**: For those new to CLI, there's a guided mode that teaches the proper command structure:
     - Accessed via `./future.sh --interactive`
     - Walks users through the process step-by-step
+    - Uses interactive Yes/No prompts with arrow key navigation
     - Shows the correct command format at the end
     - Generated images include a "TRAINING MODE" watermark
     - Designed as a learning tool, not a replacement for the real experience